-Hi, Kim West, the Sleep Lady and today, I am going to answer this mother’s question.
+Hi, Kim West, the Sleep Lady and today, I am going to answer this mother’s question about nursing and co-sleeping with her toddler.
 She wrote in and said:

 “Hi, I’m totally worried.
 I’m still nursing my daughter who’s almost 3.
 It’s only for sleep and I’m not even convinced I have any more milk.
 I am so tired at night that I can’t bare to face a melt down and I know it will break her heart.
 I had no help from my husband because of his work schedule and oh yeah… she sleeps in bed with us.
 How do I do this?
 Also, when I’ve tried in the past, it causes arguments with my hubby because we’re both so tired.
 I swear if I don’t nurse her, she will not sleep.”